edyan/neuralyzer/README.md

             date_modified: { method: date, params: ['Y-m-d H:i:s', now] }
 ```

 You can update the file to change its configuration.
-For example, if you need to empty the books table do:
+For example, if you need to remove data while anonymizing, do:
 ```yaml
 guesser_version: 1.0.0b
 entities: